Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Boundary Field Theory Partition Function

 Since we are interested in the large-$N$ limit eventually, in which $i$ and $j$ will be identified, the second term in $f_{ij}^{\text{adj}}(q^n,q'^n)$ and $\tilde{f}_{ij}^{\text{adj}}(q^n,q'^n)$ will be neglected hereafter.
 Differently from the SCI~\cite{Kim:2009wb}, $q'$ in the free partition function cannot be eliminated; instead, $q=e^{-\beta}$ and $q'=e^{-\beta'}$ are both considered as fugacities.
 In the SCI case, by contrast, $q'$ ultimately does not appear in the result.

 Let us highlight the conceptual difference between the SCI and the free partition function in more detail.
 The SCI can be defined from the UV description as a partition function on $S^1\times S^2$ up to the Casimir energy factor.
 From the definition of SCI, the standard insertion of $(-1)^F$ in the trace results in cancellations for each boson-fermion pair except for the BPS states.
 Thus, only the BPS states contribute to the trace, and the index is independent of the inverse temperature and the coupling constants.
 In contrast, the partition function contains information from all physical states, including the vacuum and all excited states.
-We are largely motivated by the interesting precedent in the literature for computing the partition function in the approximation of free field theory partition function imposing the singlet projection of $\mathcal{N}=4$ SYM's at high temperatures to probe the Hagedorn phase transition \cite{Sundborg:1999ue, Aharony:2003sx}.
+We are largely motivated by the interesting precedent in the literature for computing the partition function in the approximation of the free field theory partition function, imposing the singlet projection of $\mathcal{N}=4$ SYM's at high temperatures to probe the Hagedorn phase transition \cite{Sundborg:1999ue, Aharony:2003sx}.
+Unlike the SCI, we make a clear distinction between general supersymmetric (SUSY) operators and the more restricted class of BPS operators due to the temperature dependence of the partition function.
+We define BPS operators as a protected subsector of SUSY operators that satisfy not only the supersymmetry conditions but also an additional constraint valid at zero temperature.
+This relationship is illustrated in Fig.~\ref{fig:parameter space}.
+The partition function studied the configurations that reside on the SUSY surface but that in the high-temperature limit move away from the zero-temperature surface.
+This treatment is similar to some previous discussions in the literature \cite{Nian:2020qsk, David:2020ems}, where configurations similar to Fig.~\ref{fig:parameter space} have been explicitly presented.

 Despite the difference, we should emphasize that the ABJM's free partition function in this paper still accounts for the same BPS operators as the SCI because we simply change the relative sign between the bosonic and the fermionic contributions of the SCI, which hinders their cancellations.
 Essentially, we keep single letters with $\{Q, S\}=\epsilon-h_3-j_3=0$ and proceed to count the free theory partition function from them.
 Generally speaking, the full partition function should trace over both BPS and non-BPS sectors in the Hilbert space.
 In this paper, we restrict the partition function to include only the microstates of the BPS sector, rather than counting all states.
 This simplification is based on the assumption that on the gravity side, the high-temperature AdS$_4$ black hole can be obtained by smoothly extrapolating the BPS AdS$_4$ black hole solution without any phase transitions.
 Consequently, the operators that contribute the most could be identified with those contributing to the BPS AdS$_4$ black hole.